-As a prominent Seattle attorney with decades of experience in handling serious motor vehicle collision claims, personal injury attorney Chris Davis is often featured by local or national new media covering accident-related issues and/or some of his cases.
+As a prominent Seattle attorney with decades of experience in handling serious motor vehicle collision claims, personal injury attorney Chris Davis is often featured by local or national news media covering accident-related issues and/or some of his cases.
 You may have him on local stations such as KING5, KOMO4, KIRO7 and Q13Fox.
 Click here to watch videos news stories.

 Top 10 Mistakes Made By Car Accident Victims

 Seattle personal injury attorney Chris Davis is the author of the popular legal guide book The Ten Biggest Mistakes That Can Wreck Your Washington Accident Case.
 Davis draws on his extensive experience handling accident claims, as well as numerous discussions with other attorneys, insurance adjusters, judges and jurors following trials.

 You can order a FREE copy of the book to get detailed information about the mistakes and learn how to protect your legal rights following a motor vehicle collision.
 A summary of these common mistakes are as follows: